-Exhibit B, Item 13 is a newly-added disclosure item that requests information on reserves associated with "A&H Long Duration Contracts," now defined in the 2018 Instructions as "A&H contracts in which the contract term is greater than or equal to 13 months and contract reserves are required."
+The Working Group added disclosure item Exhibit B, Item 13 in 2018.
+This item requests information on reserves associated with "A&H Long Duration Contracts," defined in the Instructions as "A&H contracts in which the contract term is greater than or equal to 13 months and contract reserves are required."